-We will also use this opportunity to invest in Digital Health research, enabling Scotland to become pioneers in this field, offering the Gold standard for "Smart Home Living".
-This will utilise new and emerging technology to help support our Health and Social Care service to provide dignity, respect and supported independent living, for both disabled people and our ageing population, in their own homes.
+Scotland needs to invest in Digital Health research, allowing us to become pioneers in this field, offering the Gold standard for "Smart Home Living".
+This would utilise new and emerging technology to help support our Health and Social Care service to provide dignity, respect and supported independent living, for both disabled people and our ageing population, in their own homes.

 ALBA believes that all of Scotland’s faith communities have the right to practice their faith in line with Article 9 of the European Convention on Human rights which protect absolutely an individual’s right to freedom of religion and belief.